Data Poisoning Attacks Against Multimodal Encoders: Experiments

-To further explore which encoder contributes most to the poisoning goals, we conduct Attack II on both datasets and freeze the text encoder, the image encoder, or both while fine-tuning.
+To further explore which encoder contributes more to the poisoning goals, we conduct Attack II on both datasets and freeze the text encoder, the image encoder, or both while fine-tuning.
 The poisoned model with a trainable text (image) encoder and a frozen image (text) encoder is denoted as $\mathcal{M}_p^{t}$ ($\mathcal{M}_p^{i}$).
 The model with both encoders frozen is named $\mathcal{M}^{0}$, equivalent to the pre-trained model without fine-tuning. \autoref{table:freeze_encoder_result} shows that the performance of $\mathcal{M}_p$ is better than poisoning with one trainable encoder on both datasets, e.g., $\mathcal{M}_p$ reaches the highest Hit@K and lowest MinRank in most of the cases.
-A more interesting finding is that \textbf{the poisoning effect reflects differently in $\mathcal{M}_p^{i}$ and $\mathcal{M}_p^{t}$}.
+A more interesting finding is \textbf{the poisoning effect reflects differently in $\mathcal{M}_p^{i}$ and $\mathcal{M}_p^{t}$}.
 Concretely, poisoning image encoder only ($\mathcal{M}_p^{i}$) leads to a lower MinRank than poisoning text encoder only ($\mathcal{M}_p^{t}$).
-For instance, on Flickr-PASCAL, the average MinRank is only 3.016 for $\mathcal{M}_p^{i}$ while 3.472 for $\mathcal{M}_p^{t}$, indicating that poisoning the image encoder can make the general rank of the target class of images higher (with a lower MinRank value).
+For instance, on Flickr-PASCAL, the average MinRank is only 3.016 for $\mathcal{M}_p^{i}$ while 3.472 for $\mathcal{M}_p^{t}$, indicating that poisoning the image encoder can make the general rank of the target class of images higher (with a lower MinRank).
 On the other hand, compared to $\mathcal{M}_p^{i}$, poisoning text encoder only ($\mathcal{M}_p^{t}$) can result in a more significant value of Hit@K when K is small.
 For instance, on COCO, the Hit@1 is 0.032 for $\mathcal{M}_p^{t}$, while only 0.008 for $\mathcal{M}_p^{i}$.
 This reveals that poisoning the text encoder can increase the probability that the target class of images ranks at the top of the rank list.
+To better validate our observation, we repeat the experiments five times on Flickr-PASCAL, and the results are shown in \autoref{table:significant_result} in Appendix.